Holy well: Origin and development

 Christianity strongly affected the development of holy wells in Europe and the Middle East.
 Aside from the spring that issued from the staff of Moses and the Well of Beersheba, there were already a number of sites mentioned in Jewish and Christian folklore, including Moses' well near Mount Nebo, visited by the fourth-century nun Egeria and many other pilgrims.
 St Athanasius' Life of St Antony, written about 356–62, mentions the well created by the desert hermit Antony.
-It is unclear how many Christian holy wells there may have been, as records are very fragmentary and often a well appears only once, making it impossible to tell when reverence for it began and when it ceased, but by the Reformation England, for instance, probably possessed some hundreds.
-As they were closely linked with the cults of the saints, many wells in countries that converted to Protestant forms of Christianity fell into disuse and were lost, the Holy Well at Walsingham (Norfolk) being a good example, which, having been an integral element of the pilgrimage to the shrine of the Virgin Mary in the village, vanished completely.
+It is unclear how many Christian holy wells there may have been, as records are very fragmentary and often a well appears only once, making it impossible to tell when reverence for it began and when it ceased, but by the Calvinist Reformation in England, for instance, probably some hundreds.
+As they were closely linked with the cults of the saints, many wells in countries that converted to the Reformed branch of Christianity (Continental Reformed, Anglican, Presbyterian and Congregationalist) fell into disuse and were lost, the Holy Well at Walsingham (Norfolk) being a good example, which, having been an integral element of the pilgrimage to the shrine of the Virgin Mary in the village, vanished completely.
 Nevertheless, this particular holy well at the Anglican Shrine of Our Lady of Walsingham was restored nearby the original site and its water is known for its healing properties, thus making it a popular site of Christian religious pilgrimage.
+In Catholic and Evangelical-Lutheran countries, the visitation to holy wells continued, such as to the Saint Bridget's Holy Well near Skederid Church (Evangelical-Lutheran) in Finsta, Sweden.
 Visiting of wells for therapeutic and entertainment purposes did not completely die out, however, as spas became fashionable in the 17th century and later.
 Eventually, antiquarians (from the 17th century) and folklorists (from the 19th) began to take notice of holy wells and record their surviving traditions.